-- 1.9 The Local Plan envisaged the route to a future city would depend on various funding streams including those in private ownership or utilities companies.
+- 1.11 The Local Plan envisaged the route to a future city would depend on various funding streams including those in private ownership or utilities companies.
 Spending programmes that align to these opportunities were scrutinised.
 Potential funding streams were taken into account to ensure the effective allocation of resources.
-These should be reviewed alongside the Local Plan given 5 years has elapsed since its adoption in 2017. - 1.10 Funding for the delivery of infrastructure was and is being sought by the Council from multiple sources.
-This will include main programmes, Environment Agency, Highways England, Sport England, Department of Education grants and sources from health.
-It is generally expected that CIL and S106 will make a small contribution to this and more than likely only be able to funding elements of the 'place shaping' theme. - 1.11 Planning contributions sought from the previous year (to April 2020) have largely derived from a need to address open space deficits within existing housing areas, as well as meeting needs derived from areas where major change was anticipated in the Local Plan. - 1.12 In terms of actual figures as at April 2020 £998.1K s106 funds was available for prospective open space/play provision projects relating to the place shaping theme.
-This funding is distributed in a way that relates to where development requires mitigation, as shown in the following table 1 overleaf.
+These should be reviewed alongside the Local Plan given 5 years has elapsed since its adoption in 2017. - 1.12 Funding for the delivery of infrastructure was and is being sought by the Council from multiple sources.
+This will include main programmes, Environment Agency, National Highways, Sport England, Department of Education grants and sources from health.
+It is generally expected that CIL and S106 will make a small contribution to this and more than likely only be able to fund elements of the 'place shaping' theme.
+This approach may well have to change given climate change emergency considerations although planning consents for proposals (such as for housing) must be able to demonstrate no undue adverse impacts (such as on flood risk

+- grounds).
+This may well be ameliorated in the form of enabling infrastructure normally to be provided at the expense of the developer and its delivery secured via a planning obligation. - 1.13 Planning contributions sought from the previous year (to 31 March 2021) have largely derived from a need to address open space deficits within existing housing areas, as well as meeting needs derived from areas where major change was anticipated in the Local Plan. - 1.14 In terms of actual figures as at April 2021 £0.84m s106 funds was available for prospective open space/play provision projects relating to the place shaping theme.
+This funding is distributed in a way that relates to where development requires mitigation, as shown in Table 1 below.

-Table 1 - Available s106 ('000) funds by Area Committee at April 2020
+Table 1 - Available s106 ('000) funds by Area Committee at April 2021

-- 1.13 Over last year between April 2019 and March 2020, 35 planning consents featured planning obligations required in mitigating development proposals.
-It is difficult to estimate the potential financial contributions from these consents but the majority where small scale with the exception of a 24 flat conversion scheme at the former East Hull Pool involving £38K to be used toward public open space provision nearby. - 1.14 In Hull there are requirements to make provision for local deficits in open space and play space provision.
-This is based on calculating the current and anticipated demand on existing open spaces that equates to a financial sum. - 1.15 S106 funding is the consequence of legal agreements between the Council and developers/landowners, arising from particular development proposals requiring planning consent, although more latterly most of these are known as Unilateral Undertakings, where the developer has offered contributions in meeting Local Plan policy requirements.
+- 1.15 Over the period 1 April 2020 to 31 March 2021, 39 planning consents featured planning obligations required in mitigating development proposals.
+It is difficult to estimate the potential financial contributions from these consents but the major ones relate to £3.6m from the Wawne View housing scheme for use in expanding Broadacre School (although triggers for phased payment have yet to be reached) and the road junction at Calvert Lane associated with the new housing scheme. - 1.16 In Hull there are requirements to make provision for local deficits in open space and play space provision.
+This is based on calculating the current and anticipated demand on existing open spaces that equates to a financial sum. - 1.17 S106 funding is the consequence of legal agreements between the Council and developers/landowners, arising from particular development proposals requiring planning consent, although more latterly most of these are known as Unilateral Undertakings, where the developer has offered contributions in meeting Local Plan policy requirements.
 Financial contributions must be spent in accordance with restrictions set out in a legal agreement.
 Funds are normally related to the approved consented development.
-They are normally applied in cases where some form of mitigation is required to offset the impact of development. - 1.16 In terms of delivery the following open and/or play space projects were committed by Area Committee decisions as at April 2020 although the Covid pandemic has effected delivery in the last year.
+They are normally applied in cases where some form of mitigation is required to offset the impact of development.

+1.18 In terms of delivery the following open and/or play space projects were committed by Area Committee decisions as at April 2021 although the Covid pandemic has effected delivery in the last year.
 These relate to areas of physical change in the Local Plan in the following ways: